 To get started with competitive sim racing, you should:

-- Your game and platform
+- Pick a game and platform

-- What to learn
+- Decide what you need to learn

-- Joining a team
+- Join a team

-- Finding places to compete
+- Find places to compete

 How To Get Started In Competitive Sim Racing

-1. Your Game And Platform
+1. Pick A Game And Platform

-The first thing that you will need to do before you start doing any kind of sim racing is to pick your platform and then pick your game(or games).
-You can choose to play on consoles, or on PC.
-If you choose consoles, you will be able to take advantage of some things, but you will also lose out on some aspects of the PC experience, and so you have to choose wisely.
+The first thing you need to do before you start doing any kind of sim racing is to pick your platform and then pick your game(s).
+You can choose to play on console or on PC (or both of course).
+If you choose console, you will be able to take advantage of some things, but you will also lose out on some aspects of the PC experience, and so you have to choose wisely.

 Console vs PC

-A Lot More Potential
+A Lot More Potential On PC

-With that said, if your budget is a little bigger, and you don’t mind shopping around for the best technical specifications, a PC is definitely the ideal choice.
-There is so much more to customize with a PC, and they can achieve much better performance than the consoles.
+With that said, if your budget is a little bigger, and you don’t mind shopping around for the best technical specifications, a PC is definitely the best choice.
+There is so much more to customize with a PC, and they can achieve much better performance than both consoles.
 This means that you can play games at higher frames per second (FPS), and there are of course some PC exclusive racing sims too.

-2. What To Learn
+2. Decide What You Need To Learn

 The next thing that you need to do is learn as much as you can about sim racing and its competitive side.
 There is theory behind the practical aspects of sim racing, and you can treat it as a learning process.
-This means you can carry out your own research and even study the fundamentals of sim racing.
+This means you should carry out your own research and even study the fundamentals of sim racing.
 Getting the theory down will make it easier to do well in-game.